eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Instance activation, see [section 6.5.3](#653-wallet-instance-activation).
 More detailed requirements regarding User approval can be found in \[Topic 6\].

+[**Not specific to presentations, but is there further detail on the wallet's logging of these transactions to provide an audit trail or "proof" that a user has conducted them?
+I may have missed this somewhere else, but I haven't noticed a requirement on the wallet provider to ensure that all activities are logged to provide the user with evidence that they have done certain things.
+There should also be a mechanism that enables a user to access this audit trail and provide prof of action that can be verfied.
+If this isn't in the ARF anywhere, I recommend it is added.**]

 ##### 6.6.3.5 Relying Party Instance verifies the authenticity of the PID or attestation

 The Relying Party Instance verifies the electronic signature or seal